East Riding of Yorkshire: Landscape

-The Holderness coastline suffers the highest rate of coastal erosion in Europe: 2 metres a year on average or 2 million tonnes of material a year.
+The Holderness coastline suffers the highest rate of coastal erosion in Europe: 2 m a year on average or 2 million tonnes of material a year.
 Some of this is transported by longshore drift with about 3% of material being deposited at Spurn Head spit, to the south.
 The coastline has retreated noticeably in the last 2,000 years, with many former settlements now flooded, particularly Ravenser Odd and Ravenspurn, which was a major port until its destruction in the 14th century.
 Erosion is an ongoing concern in the area.
 The East Riding of Yorkshire Council has been carrying out cliff erosion defences between Sewerby and Kilnsea since 1951.
 The Holderness area drains mostly into the Humber and the eponymous River Hull drains the area north of Hull.

 The western part of the district in the Vale of York borders on and is drained by the River Derwent.
 The landscape is generally low-lying and flat although minor ridges and glacial moraines provide some variations in topography.
 Where there are dry sandy soils there are remnants of historic heathlands and ancient semi-natural woodlands.
 Arable fields dominate the land cover of the area and grasslands are infrequent.
 There are very few flood meadows left, although some significant areas remain on the lower reaches of the River Derwent.

 Climate

 The East Riding generally has cool summers and relatively mild winters.
 Weather conditions vary from day to day as well as from season to season.
 The latitude of the area means that it is influenced by predominantly westerly winds with depressions and their associated fronts, bringing with them unsettled and windy weather, particularly in winter.
 Between depressions there are often small mobile anticyclones that bring periods of fair weather.
 In winter, anticyclones bring cold dry weather.
 In summer the anticyclones tend to bring dry settled conditions which can lead to drought, particularly on the Wolds.
 For its latitude this area is mild in winter and cooler in summer due to the influence of the Gulf Stream in the northern Atlantic Ocean.
 Air temperature varies on a daily and seasonal basis.
 The temperature is usually lower at night, and January is the coldest time of the year.
 The two dominant influences on the climate of the area are the shelter against the worst of the moist westerly winds provided by the Pennines and the proximity of the North Sea.

+Climate data for Kingston upon Hull: Average maximum and minimum temperatures, and average rainfall recorded between 1991 and 2020 by the Met Office.